Foxgerman/socialcloud-php/README.md

 define('MOXI9_PRIVATE_KEY', '');
 ```

 That's it!
-Just point your App to where you have cloned this repostiry.
+Just point your App to where you have cloned this repository.